beSnake: A routing algorithm for scalable spin-qubit architectures

-Moving on to the rest of the columns, we provide the relative performance of beSnake over SBS for gate overhead, depth overhead, and routing time as \textit{rGO}, \textit{rDO}, and \textit{rTime}, respectively.
-For example, beSnake obtained a 16\% gate overhead and 29\% depth overhead improvement over SBS under a fair comparison for Grover's algorithm.
-As for the rTime, beSnake is 42\% slower than SBS.
 Looking only at the fair comparisons overall, we observe an improvement in both rGO and rDO across all algorithms, with up to a 67\% improvement in rGO and up to 45\% improvement in rDO.
-On the one hand, the routing time results of Deutsch-Josza (up to 1000 qubits) and Bernstein-Vazirani (up to 50 qubits) seem relatively high for their low average two-qubit and Z gate values.
-Evidently, these algorithms do not require a lot of routing; therefore, the relative time increase possibly comes from beSnake's code initialization overhead and not the actual routing process.
-On the other hand, Cuccaro Multiplier and QFT, two highly connected circuits \cite{SpinQ}, obtained more than 50\% rGO and rDO improvement with more than 2 and 3 times faster routing time.
+On the one hand, rTime results for Deutsch-Josza (up to 1000 qubits) and for Bernstein-Vazirani (up to 50 qubits) seem relatively high for their low average two-qubit and Z gate values.
+Evidently, these algorithms do not require a lot of routing; therefore, the relative time increase possibly comes from beSnake's code initialization overhead (i.e., loading libraries, allocating memory, initializing variables, and setting up data structures) and not the actual routing process.
+On the other hand, Cuccaro Multiplier and QFT, two highly connected circuits \cite{SpinQ}, obtained more than 50\% rGO and rDO improvement with more than 2 and 3,5 times faster routing time.

-Focusing on "beSnake full" columns, we see the biggest improvement in rGO, and not in rDO compared to "beSnake fair", and in a few algorithms, this was achieved with less routing time.
-This indicates that beSnake can handle highly parallelized circuits faster than less parallelized ones despite imposing more demanding routing tasks, and it can always do so with fewer additional gates.
+Focusing on \textit{beSnake full} columns, we see the biggest improvement in rGO, and not in rDO, compared to \textit{beSnake fair}, and in a few algorithms, this was achieved with less routing time.
+This indicates that beSnake can handle highly parallelized circuits faster than less parallelized ones despite imposing more demanding routing tasks, and it can always do so with less gate overhead.
 This shows that, on average, holding in place qubits to satisfy two-qubit gates, as seen in the third example in Section \ref{Third Example: Satisfying parallelized gates}, does not negatively impact the gate overhead.
-This can be attributed to increased available space for larger topologies, which offers more alternative shortest paths around the fixed positions.
+This can be attributed to increased available space in larger topologies, which offers more alternative shortest paths around the fixed positions.
 Another contributing factor to this gate overhead benefit is the SWAP replacement option.
-Regardless, "beSnake full" can reduce both overheads more compared to "beSnake fair" for up to 1000 qubits while taking less time in some algorithms.
+Regardless, \textit{beSnake full} can reduce both overheads more compared to \textit{beSnake fair} for up to 1000 qubits while taking less time in some real algorithms.